lichtungnitro/automatic-parakeet/content/blog/gpt-oss.md

 These models excel in various tasks, including:

-- **Reasoning:** Outperforming similarly sized open models on complex reasoning challenges.
+- **Reasoning** - Outperforming similarly sized open models on complex reasoning challenges.
-- **Tool Use:** Exhibiting strong capabilities in function calling and integrating with external tools.
+- **Tool Use** - Exhibiting strong capabilities in function calling and integrating with external tools.
-- **Efficiency:** Optimized for deployment across a wide range of hardware, from consumer GPUs to edge devices.
+- **Efficiency** - Optimized for deployment across a wide range of hardware, from consumer GPUs to edge devices.
-- **Context Handling:** Supporting context lengths of up to 128k tokens.
+- **Context Handling** - Supporting context lengths of up to 128k tokens.

 ### Technical Backbone: Architecture and Training